- Create an Account: includes contact information

 Individuals with a degree in urban planning (MCP, MUP, or MScPL) may also be considered for admission if their studies included a design specialization or if they have substantial professional design experience.

-Transcripts from all post-secondary institutions attended must be submitted electronically on the Online Admissions Application.
+Transcripts from all post-secondary institutions attended must be submitted electronically.
 Applicants who receive an offer of admission will be required to submit official hard copy transcripts to the John H. Daniels Faculty of Architecture, Landscape, and Design prior to registration.

 Carefully read the Transcripts page for submission instructions.